 This course provides an introduction to financial management and economic appraisal of construction projects.
 Topics include: accounting systems; financial documents; managing costs and cash flow; setting profit margins for bidding; time value of money; and economic evaluation of projects.
-Prereg: ECON 105 or ECON 201 or ECON 202 and Construction Management or Construction Engineering major with at least sophomore standing.
+Prereq: ECON 105 or both ECON 201 and ECON 202 and Construction Management or Construction Engineering major with at least sophomore standing.